McClunatic/11ty-starter/src/index.md

 ---
 layout: base.html
 title: 11ty -- Docs Made Easy
+eleventyNavigation:
+  key: overview
 ---

-# Documentation with 11ty
+# Overview

-11ty makes things simple!
+This page gives an overview of 11ty, and how it makes things simple!